cr0ok/ultra/README.md

 ## Why ULTRA?

 Thatsmybis.com allows loot councils to sort out LC decisions before raid so people aren't standing around a corpse for 5 minutes.
-But sometimes it's tricky to determine who should have prio without considering some external data.
+But multiple characters have the same thing ranked #1 on their list, sometimes it's tricky to determine who should have prio without considering some external data.
 If only there were a way to combine the fairness of point-based systems like DKP or EPGP with the simplicity of running loot on autopilot with Gargul.

-When used with TMB and Gargul, ULTRA is a long-term, self-pruning loot sytem that prioritizes raiders who contribute the most to your team by showing up every week.
-Unlike point-based systems, it doesn't discourage taking upgrades.
-In fact, only S-, A-, and B-tier items won with "main spec" rolls are considered.
+By combining ULTRA, TMB and Gargul, guilds can run a self-pruning loot sytem that prioritizes raiders who contribute the most to your team by showing up every week, without having to hand-jam spreadsheets or to even think about it while you're killing bosses.

+Like point-based systems, ULTRA favors the regular raider who hasn't won a big upgrade in a while but has been looking for one thing for a while.
+Unlike point-based systems, ULTRA doesn't discourage taking upgrades since only S-, A-, and B-tier items won with "main spec" rolls are considered.

 ## Features